CoryDAsana/developer-docs/source/includes/api-reference/_index.html.md

 </section><hr class="full-line">
 <section class="full-section">
 <a id="asana-custom-field-settings"></a>
-<h1 id="custom-field-settings">Custom Field Settings</h1>
+<h1 id="custom-field-settings">Custom field settings</h1>

 <pre class="highlight http tab-http">
 <code><a href="/docs/get-a-project-39-s-custom-fields"><span class="get-verb">GET</span> <span class=""nn>/projects/{project_gid}/custom_field_settings</span></a><br><a href="/docs/get-a-portfolio-39-s-custom-fields"><span class="get-verb">GET</span> <span class=""nn>/portfolios/{portfolio_gid}/custom_field_settings</span></a></code>
 </pre>

 <span class="description">
-Custom fields are attached to a particular project with the Custom Field Settings resource.
-This resource both represents the many-to-many join of the Custom Field and Project as well as stores information that is relevant to that particular pairing; for instance, the `is_important` property determines some possible application-specific handling of that custom field.
+Custom fields are attached to a particular project with the custom field settings resource.
+This resource both represents the many-to-many join of the custom field and project as well as stores information that is relevant to that particular pairing.
+For instance, the `is_important` property determines some possible application-specific handling of that custom field.
 </span>

 </section>